alexandrasalem/ask_a_philosopher/README.md

 In RAG, first a relevant document to the query is identified using standard Information Retrieval (IR) techniques.
 Then, a generative LLM generates an answer given the query and retrieved document.

+We use Python 3.11.9.
+Install requirements using `pip install -r requirements.txt`.

 Details on our code thus far (WIP):

 We pulled down the Aristotle chapters with `pull_data.py`.